 Downside of sous vide

 It takes away some fun from cooking.
 Cooking is an art that depends on the creativity of the cook to add various ingredients to the main dish so as to achieve the desired results.
 More often than not, results obtained by various cooks are diverse.
 This differentiates top-notch chefs from others.
-Sous vide comes to level the ground to a greater degree and enable more people to cook like professionals.
+Sous vide comes to level the ground to a greater degree and enable more people to cook like professionals, if they had they right ingredients and appliances which you can learn about from Zozanga or other sites.
 Well, this takes away the artistic side of culinary escapades.

 As mentioned earlier, sous vide equipment can be costly.
 This is a major deterrent to many who would like to try this cooking method in their homes.